Black swifts: How to help an endangered species - Yellowstone to Yukon Conservation Initiative

 If you see a black swift or its nest

 Share your observations in eBird.
 It is important to know black swifts are very sensitive.
-In Canada, black swifts and their nests are protected by law under the Migratory Birds Convention Act, the National Parks Act, and Canada’s Species at Risk Act.
+In Canada, black swifts and their nests are protected by law under the Migratory Birds Convention Act and Canada’s Species at Risk Act.

 Additional resources and information